 Yes, each year we have many students who are studying in other majors across the University, and who participate in many of our Music Department ensembles.
 A list of ensembles and their audition requirements can be viewed in the Ensembles section.
 Contact the faculty, or review the information provided on the webpage to get information on how to audition for the ensemble.

-Can I take lessons or major in saxophone or guitar?
+Can I take lessons or major in saxophone, guitar or harp?

-Currently, we do not offer private instruction or majors in saxophone or guitar, we do offer some beginning instrumental instruction in jarana jarocha (MUS A 70Z/170Z).
+Currently, we do not offer private instruction or majors in harp, saxophone or guitar, we do offer some beginning instrumental instruction in jarana jarocha (MUS A 70Z/170Z).
 UCSB's Rec Cen also offers some guitar and mandolin lessons for a fee.
 We also offer lessons (starting Winter quarter only) in the sitar (MUS 22D) and oud (MUS22O), which may be of interest to you if you like guitar.

 Are scholarships available from the Department of Music?